csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 Depending on the compute requirements and whether your [`nextflow.config`](nextflow.config) contains the `autoscale` settings, additional worker nodes may be instantiated to execute processes.
 <!--Given current resource and input settings, an additional `m4.large` instance is added to the cluster.-->

 After the job is complete you can transfer or [sync](https://docs.aws.amazon.com/efs/latest/ug/gs-step-four-sync-files.html) your result files.
-Don't forget to remove any reminining data from EFS, or it will continue to accumulate cost
+Don't forget to remove any reminining data from EFS, or it will continue to accumulate cost, if you want to keep data on aws, set-up a cheaper S3.

 ```
 rm -rf /mnt/efs/*